kisslinux/kisslinux.github.io/pages/installation.md

 ## Rebuild KISS

 This step is **entirely optional** and you can just use the supplied binaries from the downloaded `chroot`.
+This step can also be done after the installation.

 Modify compiler options (optional):